CMSgov/beneficiary-fhir-data/docs/rfcs/0020-rotate-hash-peppers.md

   SELECT * FROM BENEFICIARIES;
 ```
 - create and execute a script (python?
 SQL?) that would:
-  - sequentialy read/update each record in the new table
+  - sequentially read/update each record in the new table
   - for each record, calculate new hash value for _MBI_HASH_ and _BENE_CRNT_HIC_NUM_ by hashing respective cleartext columns:
      - hash _MBI_NUM_ to create _MBI_HASH_ value
      - hash _HICN_UNHASHED_ to create _BENE_CRNT_HIC_NUM_